rauti0/shadowmeld/docs/debian-installation.md

 ## 7. Make serial console persistent

-The installed system does not redirect to serial automatically.
+The installed system does not use serial console automatically.
 On first boot, edit the GRUB entry once (`e`, append `console=ttyS0,115200n8 console=tty0` to the `linux` line, `Ctrl-x`) to reach the login.